samsung-cnct/k2/README.md

 ```

 ### Adding and deleting nodepools
-If you change your configuration file to add or remove a nodepool, Krakenlib's update action can handle this as well.
+If you change your configuration file to add or remove a nodepool, Kraken-lib's update action can handle this as well.
 Adding a nodepool will create a new nodepool with the number and type of nodes specified in the configuration file.
 Removing a nodepool will delete any nodes in that nodepool irretrievably, and anything scheduled on those nodes will be lost.
 This process is much faster than updating individual nodes.

 - Step 1: Make appropriate changes to configuration file
 - Step 2: Run